greystonedevelopers/gmail-processor/README.md

 ## About

 This package is a _Processor_ for the Go-Guerrilla default backend implementation.
-Use for this in your project if you are using Go-Guerrilla as a package and you would like to add the ability to deliver emails to Maildir folders, using Go-Guerrilla's default backend.
+Use for this in your project if you are using Go-Guerrilla as a package and you would like to add the ability to deliver emails via gmail API's using Go-Guerrilla's default backend.

 ## Usage

-Import `"github.com/flashmob/maildir-processor"` to your Go-guerrilla project.
+Import `"github.com/flashmob/maildir-processor"` or `github.com/phires/go-guerrilla` to your Go-guerrilla project.
 Assuming you have imported the go-guerrilla package already, and all dependencies.

 Then, when [using go-guerrilla as a package](https://github.com/flashmob/go-guerrilla/wiki/Using-as-a-package), do something like this